Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: HeroLT: Benchmarking Heterogeneous Long-Tailed Learning

 \subsection{Preliminaries and Problem Definition}

 Here we provide a general definition of long-tailed learning as follows.
 Given a long-tailed dataset $\mathcal{D}=\{\mathbf{x}_1,\ldots,\mathbf{x}_n\}$ of $n$ samples from $C$ categories, let $\mathcal{Y}$ denote the label set of category, where a sample $\mathbf{x}_i$ may belong to one or more categories.
 For example, in image classification, one sample belongs to one category; in document classification, one document is often associated with multiple categories (\ie, topics).
 For simplicity, we represent $\mathcal{D} = \{\mathcal{D}_1, \ldots, \mathcal{D}_C\}$, where $\mathcal{D}_c$, $c = 1, \ldots, C$ denotes the subset of samples belong to category $c$, and the size of each category $n_c = |\mathcal{D}_c|$ following a descending order.
-As an instantiation, a synthetic long-tailed dataset is given in Fig.~\ref{fig:assumption}(a).
-Categories with massive samples refer to head categories (\eg, Category 1), while categories with only a few samples refer to tail categories (\eg, Category 9, 10).
-Without the loss of generality, we make the following assumptions in long-tailed learning regarding the support region of head and tail categories.
+As an instantiation, a synthetic long-tailed dataset is given in Figure~\ref{fig:assumption}(a).
+Categories with massive samples refer to head categories, while categories with only a few samples refer to tail categories.
+Without the loss of generality, we make the following assumptions in long-tailed learning regarding the decision region of head and tail categories on the embedding space.